nicosalm/salm.dev/src/writing/winning-pokemon-showdown-with-game-theory/index.md

 > We analyzed Pokémon Showdown battles using game theory and found the mathematically optimal strategies.
 And they perfectly matched what our 5000+ hour expert already knew!

 ## Premise
 In [Pokémon Showdown](https://pokemonshowdown.com/), you build a team of Pokémon and battle.
-In the 1v1 format, you bring a team of three Pokémon.
+In the 1v1 format, you bring a team of three Pokémon and choose one for each battle—this simplified format lets us focus on pure strategic decision-making without the complexity of switching mid-battle that defines 6v6 play.
 A game consists of a "choosing" phase (left) and a "battling" phase (right):

 <table style="margin: 0 auto; border-collapse: collapse;">
   <tr>
     <td style="padding: 10px; text-align: center;">